site15/my-dashboard/mobile/README.md

 - Generate your app icon and splash screens using `cordova-res --skip-config --copy`
 - Explore the Ionic docs for components, tutorials, and more: https://ion.link/docs
 - Building an enterprise app?
 Ionic has Enterprise Support and Features: https://ion.link/enterprise-edition

+## Development Patterns

+For detailed information about development patterns and best practices used in this project, see [Development Patterns](../DEVELOPMENT_PATTERNS.md).

+This document outlines the established working patterns for mobile development with Ionic and Capacitor.